hdashnow/git-novice/04-changes.md

 > ## Choosing a commit message {.challenge}
 >
 > Which of the following commit messages would be most appropriate for the
 > last commit made to `mars.txt`?
 >
 > 1.
 >
 >     "Changes"
 > 2.
 >
 >     "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
 > 3.
 >
 >     "Discuss effects of Mars' climate on the Mummy"

 > ## Committing Changes to Git {.challenge}
 >
+> Imagine I have a file `myfile.txt` that is already being tracked by git.
+I edit this file.
 > Which command(s) below would save the changes of `myfile.txt` to my local Git repository?
 >
 > 1.